Oliver Tree: 2023–2026: Alone in a Crowd and Love You Madly Hate You Badly

-On March 3, 2023, Tree released his first single of 2023, "Here We Go Again" with DJ and music producer David Guetta.
+On March 3, 2023, Tree released his first single of 2023, "Here We Go Again", with DJ and record producer David Guetta.
 He followed up this release with a single titled "Bounce" released on June 20.
-The same day, he played a show at the Red Rocks Amphitheatre in Colorado and announced that this song was the first single released that would be featured on his third studio album, Alone in a Crowd.
+The same day, he played a show at the Red Rocks Amphitheatre near Morrison, Colorado and announced that this song was the first single released that would be featured on his third studio album, Alone in a Crowd.
 On July 17, Tree announced that his Alone in a Crowd World Tour would occur from October 2023 to February 2024.
 He would be scheduled to perform in Australia with American rapper Sueco, Europe and the United Kingdom with Tommy Cash, and the United States with rock band Fidlar.
 On July 21, he released his second single from the album, "One & Only".
-He collaborated with upcoming underground dance music group Super Computer for his third single, "Essence" released on September 1, 2023.
+He collaborated with upcoming underground dance music group Super Computer for his third single, "Essence", which was released on September 1, 2023.
 On September 15, a fourth single was released, "Fairweather Friends".
-Alone in a Crowd was then released two weeks later on September 29, 2023.

-On 10 October 2025, Tree released his first song in over a year titled "Superhero".
+Alone in a Crowd was released two weeks later on September 29, 2023.
+In October 2025, Tree released the single "Superhero" as the lead single to his album Love You Madly Hate You Badly.

+On April 9, 2026, it was announced that Love You Madly Hate You Badly would be released on April 24, 2026.
+Tree also announced that he had left Atlantic Records to release the album independently under his own imprint, Alien Boy Records.
+The album was then released on April 24, 2026.
+On May 4, 2026, Tree announced "The World's First World Tour" (also referred to as the "Love You Madly Hate You Badly" world tour), an ambitious venture scheduled to span seven continents, encompassing over 70 shows across 30 countries throughout the remainder of the year.
+The tour commenced on May 30, 2026, in Mexico City, with a final performance in São Paulo on June 6.

+Personal life and death

+Tree and singer-songwriter Melanie Martinez began dating in 2019; the two separated amicably in June 2020.
+In 2022, he said that he was "exploring polyamory".

+In June 2026, Tree was in Brazil for his first world tour, supporting his fourth studio album Love You Madly Hate You Badly; he performed in São Paulo on June 6.
+Tree died along with five others (including the Argentine YouTuber Gaspi and film director Lucas A. Vignale) on June 14, following an aerial collision that occurred at Recreio dos Bandeirantes in Rio de Janeiro.
+As of June 15, 2026, the cause of the accident is still under investigation.